-NOTE-In one procedure, the AP sends a BlockAckReq listing one group member per MRG frame transmission.
-The AP begins with the first member of the MRG group and cycles through the members as the AP transmits each subsequent MRG frame.

-After completing the BlockAckReq and BlockAck frame exchanges, the AP determines from the information provided in the BlockAck bitmap and from the missing BlockAcks which, if any, MSDUs or A-MSDUs that (#679) need to be retransmitted.
+(#146)After completing the BlockAckReq and BlockAck frame exchanges, the AP determines from the information provided in the BlockAck bitmap and from the missing BlockAcks which, if any, MSDUs or A-MSDUs that (#679) need to be retransmitted.

-An AP adopting the MRG-Block-Ack policy for an MRG group address chooses a lifetime limit for the group address.
-The AP may vary the lifetime limit for the group address at any time, and may use different lifetime limits for different MRG group addresses.
-The AP transmits and retries each MSDU or A-MSDU until to the appropriate lifetime limit, or whenever received by all group members, whichever occurs first.
+An AP adopting the GCR (#686)-Block-Ack policy for an GCR (#686) group address chooses a lifetime limit for the group address.
+The AP may vary the lifetime limit for the group address at any time, and may use different lifetime limits for different GCR (#686) group addresses.
+The AP transmits and retries each MSDU or A-MSDU until(#147) the appropriate lifetime limit is reached(#147)(#586), or until each one has been(#147) received by all group members to which a BlockAckReq has been sent(#862), whichever occurs first.

-An AP may regularly send a BlockAckReq with Address 1 set to the MRG group address and the Block Ack Starting Sequence Control set to the sequence control field of the earliest non-expired MSDU or A-MSDU of the MRG stream, for MRG streams with Ack policy equal to MRG-Block-Ack, if there exist management frames, QoS data frames with another group address in the Address 1 field or non-QoS data frames transmitted with sequence numbers higher (modulo-4096) than the sequence number within the Block Ack Starting Sequence Control of the last transmitted BlockAckReq sent with Address 1 set to the MRG group address, in order to minimize buffering latency at receivers in the MRG group.
+An AP may regularly send a BlockAckReq with the GCR (#686) Group Address subfield (#605)set to the GCR (#686) group address and the Block Ack Starting Sequence Control set to the Sequence Number(#149) field of the earliest non-lifetime-expired(#148) MSDU or A-MSDU of the GCR (#686) stream, for GCR (#686) streams with retransmission(#961) policy equal to GCR (#686)-Block-Ack, if other frames are to be transmitted using the same sequence counter(#150) with sequence numbers higher (modulo-4096) than the sequence number within the Block Ack Starting Sequence Control of the last transmitted BlockAckReq sent with the GCR (#686) Group Address subfield (#605)set to the GCR (#686) group address, in order to minimize buffering latency at receivers in the GCR (#686) group.

-NOTE-This is because an AP may transmit management frames, QoS data frames with a group address in the Address 1 field (including different MRG streams), and non-QoS data frames intermingled.
-Since these are transmitted using a single sequence counter, missing frames or frames sent to group addresses absent from a receiving STA’s dot11GroupAddresses table complicates receiver processing for MRG streams with a MRG-Block-Ack Ack policy since the(#326) cause of a hole in a receiver’s Block Ack bitmap is ambiguous: it is due either to an MPDU being lost from the MRG stream or to transmissions of MPDUs using the same sequence number counter yet from other than the MRG stream.
+NOTE-This is because an AP may transmit management frames, QoS data frames with a group address in the Address 1 field (including different GCR (#686) streams), and non-QoS data frames intermingled.
+Since these are transmitted using a single sequence counter, missing frames or frames sent to group addresses absent from a receiving STA’s dot11GroupAddresses table complicates receiver processing for GCR (#686) streams with a GCR (#686)-Block-Ack retransmission(#961) policy since the(#326) cause of a hole in a receiver’s Block Ack bitmap is ambiguous: it is due either to an MPDU being lost from the GCR (#686) stream or to transmissions of MPDUs not related to the GCR (#686) service using the same sequence number counterGCR (#686).

+(#106)The beginning of reception of a BlockAck response is detected by the occurrence of PHYCCA. indication(BUSY,channel-list) primitive at the STA that is expecting the response where:

+The channel-list parameter is absent, or

+The channel-list is equal to {primary} and the HT STA expected to transmit the expected response supports 20 MHz operation only, or

+The channel-list is equal to either {primary} or {primary, secondary} and the HT STA expected to transmit the expected response supports both 20 MHz and 40 MHz operation (see 10.15.2 (Basic 20/40 MHz BSS functionality)).

-If an AP senses a missing BlockAck frame in response to the AP's BlockAckReq frame, the AP may perform error recovery by retransmitting a BlockAckReq frame PIFS after the previous BlockAckReq or BlockAck frame when the following conditions are met:
+If the beginning of such reception does not occur during the first slot time following a SIFS, then(#106) the AP may perform error recovery by retransmitting a BlockAckReq frame PIFS after the previous BlockAckReq (#605) when both of(#327) the following conditions are met:

 (#562)The carrier (#107)sense mechanism (see 9.2.1) indicates that the medium is idle at the TxPIFS slot boundary (defined in 9.2.10) after the expected start of a BlockAck, and

-(#562)The Duration of the failed BlockAck is longer than the total time of the retransmitted MRG BlockAckReq plus one slot time.
+(#562)The Duration of the failed BlockAck is longer than the total time of the retransmitted GCR (#686) BlockAckReq plus one slot time.

-The MRG BAR Information field in the retransmitted BlockAckReq shall only list STAs listed in the initial MRG BAR Information field that have higher AIDs than the STA with the failed BlockAck.
+(#605)